waittim/waittim.github.io/_posts/2019-10-27-simulation-compare.md

 ## Destination capture function

-Create a function to justify that is the confidence interval match the requirement.
+Create a function to justify that is the confidence interval matches the requirement.
 When the result is TRUE, return 1.
 ```{r}
 capture_par <- function(ci, true.par){
   1*(ci[1] < true.par & true.par < ci[2])